scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

     Attacker -> Website -> Database
+      Give overarching explanation first and then go into specifics below

     1) Attacker forms an malicious HTTP request to the db The malicious part of the request might be inside the query string, etc.